See LIBRARY AND ARCHIVAL PROFESSIONAL 1.

 May supervise, lead, train, and direct the work of lower level staff, student employees, volunteers, or interns.

-Knowledge of: theories, principles and practices of the library or archives profession; techniques of collection management, records management; classification, cataloging, reference and research.
+theories, principles and practices of the library or archives profession; techniques of collection management, records management; classification, cataloging, reference and research.

 All librarian positions must meet the provisions of Title 300-12 WAC Certification of Librarians and RCW 27.04.055 Qualifications of Librarians-Rules-Fees.